 And then there's that scene in The Subtle Knife when Ruta Skadi tells the group about finding Lord Asriel in his bedchamber during her exploration of his fortress.
 She then skips to her conversation with him afterward, but the narration states that all the other witches knew what she and Lord Asriel did but Will and Lyra knew nothing of it.

 Australian poet Gwen Harwood, whose work was published in the magazine Bulletin, wrote two poems.
 Reading down the first letter of each line you got the message 'So long Bulletin.
 Fuck all editors.'
 Somehow no one at the paper noticed this and the issue had to be recalled.

 In The Vampire Files, set in 1930s Chicago, an in-universe example would be the art of Evan Robley.
 From nearly any angle and distance, his paintings appear as colorful, abstract works respectable enough for the sensibilities of any censor of that era; when viewed from exactly the right spot, however, they're revealed to be detailed self-portraits of Evan's favorite body part.

 An in-universe example in Erica Jong's How to Save Your Own Life (not for kids!).
 Swear words, obscene words, body parts/functions etc. aren't allowed on vanity license plates.
-Isadora has a license plate that says "Quim," which is (obscene, i.e. the c-word) old English for vagina.
+Isadora has a license plate that says "Quim," which is an (obscene, comparable to "cunt") old English term for vagina.